Pelm-Technologies/react-pelm-connect/README.md

 We also provide a styled button you can use.

 ```
-import { ConnectButton, Config } from 'pelm-connect';
+import { ConnectButton, Config } from 'react-pelm-connect';

 const Connect = (props: Props) => {
     const config: Config = {